karma-runner/karma-runner.github.com/src/content/0.6.0/plus/03-Jenkins-CI.md

 [Jenkins CI] is one of the most popular continuous integration servers in the market today.
-At some point while developing your [Angular] project (hopefully early on), you might want to have automated tests run off your code versioning system.
+At some point while developing your [AngularJS] project (hopefully early on), you might want to have automated tests run off your code versioning system.
 Jenkins will help you with this task.
-You can integrate testacular to your Jenkins setup fairly easy and as of version 0.3.12, test results can be "pretty printed" into a format Jenkins understands (i.e. no need to hunt down failures in the console log).
+You can integrate Testacular to your Jenkins setup fairly easy and as of version 0.3.12, test results can be "pretty printed" into a format Jenkins understands (i.e. no need to hunt down failures in the console log).
 This tutorial assumes you have Jenkins already setup and running